Zekiah-A/WatsonWebsocket/README.md

-### ⚠️ An improved version of watson websocket, that allows for SSL/HTTPS on any OS with ASP.Net kestrel, clean and safe .Net 7 code and proper unique way to identify clients, for real world implementations.
+### ⚠️ An improved version of watson websocket, that allows for SSL/HTTPS on any OS with ASP.Net Kestrel, clean and safe .Net 7 code and proper unique way to identify clients, for real world implementations.

 ![alt tag](https://github.com/jchristn/watsonwebsocket/blob/master/assets/watson.ico)